Offenburg, Germany: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
-Many adapters on sale are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. It's important that you find the right type.
+The majority of adapters currently being sold are simply plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most places.

 Luggage scale to avoid fees